 Furthermore, selected enterprises all:

-- Had well-established core team
+- Had a well-established core team

 - Had meaningful customer or business validation (not limited to revenue, can also be successful pilot studies, number of users, and/or strategic partnerships)